6859-sp21/a4-bikerides/README.md

 Pan and zoom around the map to explore.
 Bike stations are represented with bubbles.
 Click on a station to view all the traffic originating or terminating at the selected station, and its relationship with other stations.
 Drag the slider on the top right to move across different times of day (or use the play button to advance automatically).
 Finally, use the visualization options on the right for more advanced customizations.

 <b> Data Source + Time taken developing visualisation </b><br>
+The team took an estimated of 10 hours/person working on this project.
+One hurdle was understanding how maps and projections worked, and much time was spent fixing code bugs.

 <b> Reference Code Source/Inspiration (Also credited in Code base) </b><br>
 Slider: https://bl.ocks.org/johnwalley/e1d256b81e51da68f7feb632a53c3518<br>
 Heatmap/Timeslice: https://observablehq.com/@mbostock/u-s-airports-voronoi
+Source for BlueBikes data: https://www.bluebikes.com/system-data